Codrux2200/BSQ/README.md

 ```
 make
 ```
-**if that's not work it's probably beaucause make command is not installed on your pc .**
+**if it doesn’t work, it's probably because make command is not installed on your pc .**

 **To solve that, execute in ubuntu or Mac OS:**
 ```